Enola Holmes 2: Plot

 While visiting Tewkesbury, Enola realizes that Sarah is Cicely and that she, Mae, and William had discovered that white phosphorus, not typhus, was killing the workers and were planning to expose it.
 Tewkesbury and Enola confess their love for each other.
 They head to the factory, where they meet Sherlock and find William dead with a corner of the sheet music.
 The three deduce Lord McIntyre had struck a deal with William's father to use cheap phosphorus to increase profit.

 The group heads to the Paragon after realizing the full sheet music was a map of the theatre.
 There, Sarah confirms Enola's findings and admits she and William needed Tewkesbury's help to expose McIntyre.
-Grail and several policemen arrive and a fight ensues, resulting in Grail falling to his death.
+Grail and several policemen arrive holding Bessie hostage, but she breaks free and a fight ensues, resulting in Enola defeating Grail and causing him to fall to his death.
 Lord McIntyre arrives with Lestrade.
 He burns the evidence of the dealings and attempts to have Sarah arrested, but Sherlock and Enola deduce that Mira Troy is Moriarty and is responsible for the blackmail and murder.
 Mira is taken into custody.

-Sarah, Bessie, and Enola inform the factory's match girls of the events and convince them to strike.
-McIntyre is arrested with Tewkesbury's help, while Moriarty escapes police custody.
-Enola sets up a new office at Edith's shop; Tewkesbury has begun courting her in earnest, and he invites Enola to a ball.
+Sarah, Bessie, and Enola inform the factory's match girls of the events and convince them to strike, McIntyre is arrested with Tewkesbury's help, and Moriarty escapes police custody.
+Enola sets up a new office at Edith's shop.
+Tewkesbury has begun courting Enola in earnest and he invites Enola to a ball.

 Cast

 Production

 In September 2020, co-producer and star Millie Bobby Brown and director Harry Bradbeer acknowledged their intentions to develop a sequel to Enola Holmes.
 The story is an original story based on the real 1888 matchgirls' strike and the life of labour activist Sarah Chapman.
 Bradbeer thought it was an inspiring feminist tale, and it showed the theme of working together — "Enola, to advance, has to work with others and not just be reliant on herself.
 It's a story that goes from 'I' to 'we', and that is a story of sisterhood."

-In April 2021, a sequel was reportedly in development, with Brown and Cavill reprising their roles as Enola Holmes and Sherlock Holmes.
+In April 2021, Enola Holmes 2 was reportedly in development, with Brown and Cavill reprising their roles as Enola Holmes and Sherlock Holmes.
 Sam Claflin was unable to return as Mycroft Holmes due to scheduling conflicts, much to the sadness of Bradbeer and the crew, though Mycroft's absence allowed them to concentrate more on Sherlock.
 In May 2021, the project was officially confirmed by Netflix.
 Brown was reportedly paid $10 million for her role, making it the highest upfront salary for an actor under the age of 20 as of the release of the film.

 Production and filming began in Autumn 2021.
 Scenes were filmed in Hull in October 2021, and Cavill wrapped filming that November.
 Filming concluded on January 7, 2022.